 - Sometimes lacks a “first-hand” understanding of women

 So it makes perfect sense for women to avoid casual sex with anonymous strangers

 Women avoid pornography for the same reason that men consume it; in both cases, their brains cannot really distinguish between real sex partners and the imaginary ones.

-But saying that women “avoid” pornography is, sorry to say it, dumb.
+But saying that women “avoid” pornography is, sorry to say, dumb.
 I have dated more than one woman who watched porn.

 - Random application of evolutionary principles: authors fooled by randomness

-The authors commit typical, beginner-level mistakes in the approach to science.
+The authors commit typical, beginner-level mistakes in their approach to science.